dystudio/cf-keycloak-buildpack/docs/buildpack-howto.md

 Points `1`, `2`, `3` and `4` of the CF buildpack are explained below in the next section.

+`docker build` is like the CloudFoundry staging phase, and `docker run` is like when application gets running, both phases are run sequentially after `cf push`.

 # Cloudfoundry buildpack interface